 Credit Suisse Group AG: Please contact the Portnoy Law Firm to recover your losses; May 8, 2023 deadline

-LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Credit Suisse Group AG (NYSE: CS) investors that a lawsuit filed on behalf of investors that purchased Credit Suisse securities (NYSE: CS) between March 10, 2022 and March 15, 2023, both dates inclusive (the “Class Period”).
+LOS ANGELES, March 17, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Credit Suisse Group AG CS investors that a lawsuit filed on behalf of investors that purchased Credit Suisse securities CS between March 10, 2022 and March 15, 2023, both dates inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.